How to Turn Coloring Pages Into Language Therapy

 Another option is to use clear binder pockets.
 All you have to do is slip those coloring pages into clear binder pockets, and load the binder pockets into a three-ring binder.

-So between the cost of the coloring books, the material for covering the pages, and a small three-ring binder, you’re looking at twenty dollars or less for great language therapy materials.
+So between the cost of the coloring books, the material for covering the pages, and a small three-ring binder, you’re probably looking at twenty dollars or less for great language therapy materials.

 All the items you need for this activity are probably available at your local discount store.
 If not, you can get most if not all of them from Amazon.